al3ks1s/AD1-tools/README.md

-# AD1-mounter
+# AD1-tools
-I hate AD1 format for its windows exclusivity so i wrote a mount utility for linux
+I hate AD1 format for its windows exclusivity so i wrote a utilities for linux.

 ## Acknowledgemens